top of page

 odkryty Class

-One of the ideas for changing the way of teaching is outdoor education, which literally takes the teaching and learning process beyond the walls of the classroom.
+Many educators and pedagogical practitioners are seeking ways to make learning more effective, engaging, and student-centered.
+One of the most impactful approaches is outdoor education, which literally takes teaching and learning beyond the walls of the classroom.

 After the course the participant will know that: